Post your loglines. Get and give feedback.

 Jack Grisham, legendary founder of the punk band TSOL and self-proclaimed demon, emerges from an abusive childhood, plows through a reckless adolescence, and leads a punk rock army to violent glory, before eventually falling from grace and seeking spiritual redemption.

 A mysterious figure cloaked in a fur coat and wild blond hair appears in a sewer breaking the fourth wall and claiming to be demon.
 He speaks of dying and being reborn amongst the gentle children of summer… a viper smiling in the dark.
 The demon walks unnoticed through the idyllic Southern California suburbs of 1967 where children splash and play.
 Inside, a young six-year-old Jack remains oblivious to his parental figures and their pleas for obedience, which soon give way to vicious beatings.
-Defiant and willful from the start young Jack, retreats to an interior world, detached from physical pain and showing his parents who he really is when he sets a box on fire with the family dog inside.
+Defiant and willful from the start young Jack, retreats to an interior world, detached from physical pain.

 Meeting with the school counselor when signs of abuse begin to surface, the young boy explains his horrific nightmarish visions that haunt his days and his ability to see the hour and manner of death of all those he meets.
 At home his experiments in gender fluidity and the torture of neighborhood playmates, result in an increased sense of power, which soon learns to harness when confronting bullies.